MicrosoftDocs/Viva/Viva/goals/copilot.md

 ## What are some things I can do using Copilot in Viva Goals?

-### Generate OKRs using a strategy document
+### Generate goals using a strategy document

-Copilot in Viva Goals can read through strategy or planning documents and propose appropriate OKRs.
+Copilot in Viva Goals can read through strategy or planning documents and propose appropriate goals or OKRs.

 Viva Goals does not store your documents or conversational prompts for any purpose.
 You can find more information about how Microsoft uses Copilot data in Viva Goals [here](..\viva-privacy.md).